globaltravelreport/global-travel-report/content/articles/exploring-ascotts-innovative-hospitality-strategy.md

 imageLink: ''
 slug: exploring-ascotts-innovative-hospitality-strategy
 metaTitle: Exploring Ascott's Innovative Hospitality Strategy
-metaDescription: >-
-  Ascott, a leading international lodging owner-operator, is pioneering a multi-typology strategy to meet the evolving demands of travelers.
-This approa...
+metaDescription: "  Ascott, a leading international lodging owner-operator, is pioneering a multi-typology strategy to meet the evolving demands of travelers.
+This approa..."
 keywords: ''
 originalTitle: What to expect from Ascott’s multi-typology strategy - Travel Weekly Asia
 photographer: